Attend TDWG 2022 in person!

 - By car: You can access the Grand Hotel Millennium by car and there is parking available (€4 per hour or €20 per day).
 Those staying in the hotel qualify for special rates.
 Please inquire about rates during booking.

-However, we are glad to offer options for nearby hotels at special rates for TDWG 2022 delegates (use code TDWG2022 in communications for discount).
+Options for nearby hotels at special rates for TDWG 2022 delegates (use code TDWG2022 in communications for discount) may still be available.
 All of the listed hotels are within walking distance of the main venue (5-15 min).
 Please be aware that October is a conference month in Bulgaria with many big events happening then so the hotel accommodations will be in high demand.
 Plan your stay early in order to get the best possible rates.

 - Rosslyn Central Park Hotel Sofia (4 stars)